tcotte/AI_Frameworks/README.md

 $ git clone https://github.com/tcotte/AI_Frameworks.git
 ```

-6. Then, move in our project and create "*results*" and "*model*" directories.
-This directories will able us to save
+6. Then, move in our project and create "*model*" directory.
+This directory will able us to save
-our futur model and our results later.
+our futur model later.
 ```
 $ cd AI_Frameworks
-$ mkdir results
 $ mkdir model
 ```